How do I get an application?

 Will participation in other Government programs affect the LEAP application?

-No other government programs will be limited or terminated because you receive LEAP.
+No. Other government programs will not be limited or terminated because you receive LEAP.
 This includes Medicare, Supplemental Security Income (SSI), Food Assistance, Colorado Works (TANF), Old Age Pension, or Aid to the Needy Disabled.

 Can I get help every month?